iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 > Works ONLY: #1.
 If an infected person ALSO has the APP and you both have Bluetooth &.
 Location turned on.
 And #2.
 You come within 6 Feet for more than 10 minutes of an infected person AND #3 The infected person AGREES to allow the Tracers to access the app code information.
 What code?
 When your phone meets another phone ( see #1) a code is sent via bluetooth to both phones.
 The app remembers the code info.
 The tracer simply activates that code to send you an alert.
 Good for crowds etc.<br> :date: __2020-11-18 04:34:50__

-> This app collects daily data well enough, BUT IT GIVES LITTLE INFO THAT CAN HELP PEOPLE!!
-PLEASE IMPROVE IT!!! - County-level % is % of STATE!!
-USELESS!!
-WHAT'S IMPORTANT is the current 7 day positivity testing rate!!! - NOT BY COUNTY, BUT BY MY CURRENT LOCATION!!! - EVEN BETTER: GIVE THE % POSITIVITY WITHIN A 1,5,10,25 MIKE RADIUS!!!
-THIS WAY, PEOPLE CAN MANAGE RISK!!! - YOU HAVE THE GPS COORDINATES OF EVERYONE, SO YOU CAN DO THIS!!!
-WHY DON'T YOU????<br> :date: __2020-11-15 21:25:32__

 #### 2-star reviews